 As the third oxygen atom leaves the Ozone molecule (O3), it leaves two oxygen atoms remaining in the molecule (O2), which bears zero impact on water balance, all while unwelcome substances are destroyed – unlike Chlorine, which leaves chloramines in its wake.
 And remember, Ozone cleans that up, too!

-All this remarkable power results in an extremely handsome superhero with a well documented list of helpful benefits, including elimination of organic and inorganic contaminants, killing harmful pathogens (including chlorine-resistant cryptosporidum), improved water clarity, destruction of biofilm, (surface slime), chloramines control, and reduction of supplemental sanitizers (chlorine and bromine) by 50% – 75%, a factor that can vary widely depending on a number of key variables.
+All this remarkable power results in an extremely handsome superhero with a well documented list of helpful benefits, including elimination of organic and inorganic contaminants, killing harmful pathogens (including chlorine-resistant cryptosporidum), improved water clarity, destruction of plumbing build up, chloramines control, and reduction of supplemental sanitizers (chlorine and bromine) by 50% – 75%, a factor that can vary widely depending on a number of key variables.

 So why not use just our superhero, Ozone, and give all others the boot?
 Well……as it turns out, as fast and powerful as Ozone is, it’s also very unstable – meaning that the three molecules of oxygen (O3), do not hang together for very long.